viamrobotics/docs/docs/services/data/_index.md

 ## Data Capture

-The Data Management Service captures data from one or more components locally on the robot's storage.
+The data management service captures data from one or more components locally on the robot's storage.
 The process runs in the background and, by default, stores data in the `~/.viam/capture` directory.

 If a robot restarts for any reason, capture automatically resumes.